PaddlePaddle/Paddle/benchmark/README.md

 ### Dataset
 -  [IMDB](http://www.iro.umontreal.ca/~lisa/deep/data/imdb.pkl)
-- Sequence legth=100, in fact, PaddlePaddle support training with variable-length sequence.
-But TensorFlow need to pad, in order to compare, we also pad sequence length to 100 in PaddlePaddle.
+- Sequence legth is 100.
+In fact, PaddlePaddle supports training with variable-length sequence, but TensorFlow needs to pad, we also pad sequence length to 100 in PaddlePaddle in order to compare.
 - Dictionary size=30000
 - Peephole connection is used in `lstmemory` by default in PaddlePaddle.
 It is also configured in TensorFlow.